Oracle provides a set of binary distributions of MySQL. These

 and binaries in platform-specific package formats for selected

 This section covers the installation of MySQL from a compressed tar file binary distribution on Unix/Linux platforms.
+For Linux-generic binary distribution installation instructions with a focus on MySQL security features, refer to the Secure Deployment Guide.
 For other platform-specific binary package formats, see the other platform-specific sections in this manual.
 For example, for Windows distributions, see Chapter 5, Installing MySQL on Microsoft Windows.
-See Section 2.2, “How to Get MySQL” on how to obtain MySQL in different distribution formats.
+See Section 2.3, “How to Get MySQL” on how to obtain MySQL in different distribution formats.

 MySQL compressed tar file binary distributions